 There are four Vanguard LifeStrategy portfolios.
 They allocate between 20% – 80% to stocks and 20% – 80% to bonds.
-They range between low and high-risk portfolios.
+They range between low-risk and high-risk portfolios.
 They can be built with just 4 ETFs.
-They differ from lifecycle funds in that they keep the same asset allocation wheres the lifecycle funds change theirs.
+They differ from lifecycle funds in that they keep the same asset allocation where the lifecycle funds change theirs.